-As early adopters of the multi agency safeguarding arrangements, our arrangements were originally published in October 2018.
-In line with our commitment to listen, learn, review and adapt, we refreshed our arrangements and republished in June 2019 (in line with statutory timescales)
+In line with our commitment to listen, learn, review and adapt, we refreshed our arrangements and republished in September 2020.

 For more information, visit the About Us page.

-Annual Review of Local Arrangements to Safeguard and Promote the Welfare of Children and Young People – 2018/2019
+Annual Report of Local Arrangements to Safeguard and Promote the Welfare of Children and Young People – 2019/2020

-The annual review was published on 30 September 2019.
+The annual review was published in September 2020.
 For further information and to read the review, visit Key Documents.